william-a/git_introduction/README.md

 By default, the currently staged file, if different from the local file, will be compared against.
 If there is no staged file, the local file will be compared against the current version in the repository.

 ### git diff using IDs
 To compare against different versions in the repository, you need the ID of the version to compare against.
-The commit ID is hashed *(SHA-1)*, and as such, will be a large hexidecimal value.
+The commit ID is hashed *(SHA-1)*, and as such, will be a large hexadecimal value.

 `git diff [FIRST_SEVEN_OF_ID] -p`